guilhermecadori/MaxFlowAndMinimumSpanningTree/README.md

 # MaxFlowAndMinimumSpanningTree
-Implementations of the Prim, Kruskal and Ford-Fulkerson algorithms for the a Minimum Spanning Tree and Max Flow problem.
+Implementations of the Prim, Kruskal and Ford-Fulkerson algorithms for the Minimum Spanning Tree and Max Flow problems.